Finn Park

-Finn Park (Páirc na Finne) is a football stadium in Ballybofey, Ireland.
+Finn Park (Páirc na Finne) is a football stadium in Ballybofey, County Donegal in Ireland.
 The home ground of League of Ireland team Finn Harps, it has a 'safe capacity' of 4,200 with 351 seats.
+The first recorded Finn Harps game in Finn Park was in May 1954.
+Finn Park hosted its first League of Ireland game in 1969.